 The Council participates in the Local Government Pension Scheme, administered locally by Shetland Islands Council.
 It is a funded defined benefit scheme, meaning that the Council and employees pay contributions into a fund, calculated at a level intended to balance the pension liabilities with investment assets.

 From April 2015 the pensions accrual rate guarantees a pension based on 1/49th of pensionable pay.
 Prior to April 2015 the pension accrual rate guaranteed a pension based on 1/60th of final pensionable salary and years of pensionable service.
 Prior to 2009, the accrual rate guaranteed a pension based on 1/80th and a lump sum based on 3/80th of final pensionable salary and years of pensionable service.

 There is no automatic entitlement to a lump sum in respect of post-2009 service.
-Members may however opt to give up (commute) up to 25% of their pension for a lump sum per the Finance Act 2004.
+Members may however opt to give up (commute) pension for lump sum up to the limit set by the Finance Act 2004.
 The Scheme's Normal Retirement Age is now linked to the member's State Pension Age (the minimum age being 65).
 Pensions are increased annually in line with changes to the Pensions (Increases) Act 1971 and Section 59 of the Social Security Pensions Act 1975.